lawetcetera/1L_fall_outlines/leg_reg/Doctrine/The Administrative State/Procedural Validation.md

 #### Agency held a formal hearing
 * A formal hearing is invalid if the agency failed to meet the requirements set forth in [[5 U.S.C. § 556|§ 556]] and [[5 U.S.C. § 557|§ 557]] (e.g., prejudicial lack of oral testimony).
-* Agencies may sometimes announce new policies of general applicability in adjudications but only for certain reasons, see [[Chenery|Chenery II]].
+* Agencies may sometimes announce new policies of general applicability in adjudications but only for certain reasons, see [[SEC v.
+Chenery|Chenery II]].
 If they do, the agency must balance the ill effects of retroactivity against the mischief of product results that are contrary to statutory design or legal and equitable principles.
 Acceptable reasons to use adjudication for, effectively, case-by-case rulemaking are
 	* if a principle must await development through adjudication (like common law)
 	* if a situation was unforeseeable
 	* if the agency has insufficient experience with a particular problem such that it cannot make a solid rule
 	* if the problem is too specialized or varying in nature to capture in a rule
--   The record must be a contemporaneous basis for the agency’s decision, not an ad hoc one, see [[Chenery#Chenery I|Chenery I]].
+-   The record must be a contemporaneous basis for the agency’s decision, not an ad hoc one, see [[SEC v.
+Chenery#Chenery I|Chenery I]].